Broadband and phone deals - a good call

 Broadband and mobile phone

-If it’s mobile phone you’re looking for, as opposed to home phone, then you have far fewer bundling options.
+If it’s a mobile phone plan you’re looking for, as opposed to home phone, then you do still have bundling options, but not as many.
 Virgin Media now offers ‘quad-play’ packages that combine broadband, home phone, TV and mobile phone plan into the same package.
-As it stands now, your choice is limited to Virgin Media when it comes to quad-play, but BT is expected to launch similar packages in the near future.
+As it stands now, your choice is limited to Virgin Media, BT, and TalkTalk when it comes to quad-play.
+And bear in mind that for most broadband packages, you'll still need to subscribe to line rental as well.